payensa-sf/sfpowerkit/README.md

 ## `sfpowerkit:org:scratchorg:usage`

-Gets the active count of scratch org by users in a devhub
+Gets the active count of scratch org by users in a devhub, Ensure you have valid permissions

 ```
 USAGE